 Our armadillo control services can treat burrows to get the animals to leave—and stay away.

-You can add each of these services—fire ant treatments, mole removal, and armadillo removal—to lawn beautification we provide for your Tampa home, year round.
+You can add each of these services—fire ant treatments, mole removal, and armadillo removal—to the lawn beautification we provide for your Tampa home, year-round.
 This includes comprehensive bi-monthly visits to fertilize your lawn, along with weed management, fungus management, and turf optimization.

 To create a plan for your yard, trained technicians will perform the following three steps for your lawn care:

 Here’s more information about Tampa residential pest control services.
-We also offer a comprehensive, one-stop program to protect your home: TurnerGuard Termite and Pest Control.
-With this program, you can count on receiving total protection with no excluded pets.
-Satisfaction guaranteed!
+We also offer a comprehensive, one-stop program to protect your home: SMART TurnerGuard Termite and Pest Control.
+With this program, you can count on receiving total protection with no excluded pests.

 You’ll pay an affordable monthly fee that’s based on the size of your Tampa home, ensuring that you won’t pay more than what’s necessary.
 There are no hidden costs in this comprehensive pest control plan and no fine-print exclusions.